nullroutes/lemp-ubuntu-dev-server/readme.md

 * Be sure you'll put all the hostnames into your hostfile.
 * `chown` your files to `www-data:www-data` will somethimes help if you have some issues.
 * Reads about whats new inside PHP7.3 here: https://ayesh.me/Upgrade-PHP-7.3
+* With new PHP 7.3 installed, you can remove your old PHP versions if you want.

+`apt purge php7.2 php7.2-common # Change 7.2 with whatever current version you have.`

+So that's it, you should have PHP 7.3 running.
+Note that automatic upgrades (unattended-upgrades) will not work on Ondrej's PPA, so you still need to manually upgrade your PHP versions.
+Make sure to run apt update and apt upgrade to upgrade to the latest PHP version.